There were people everywhere waiting to see the Shuttle blast off. Some were standing on the island in the middle of the road. It was fairly crowded.

 To bad it was cancelled because of the weather.
 Oh well, that's okay I prefer taking photos of people.
 Which brings me to the next set of photos.

 The photo below was taken around 11:30 AM. on the beach.
 Normally taking a portrait of someone mid day is not good because of the harsh shadows on the face caused by direct sunlight.
 Fortunately the sun was behind some clouds and we had "Flat Lighting".
 Whether the shade is provided by a tree or a cloud the end result is almost the same.
-The pho
+The photo was taken without flash or reflectors.

 We later took photos at sunset.
 When photographing a person with a sunset remember to get the exposure for the sunset first.
 Here is what I did.